International Chinese Language Teachers (Confucius Institute) Scholarships

 Category 2: scholarships for one academic year's study

-The programme will begin in September 2020 or March 2021 and the grant period is one academic year (11 months).
+The programme will begin in September 2021 and the grant period is one academic year (11 months).
 Successful applicants can choose to study Chinese language; Literature, History and Philosophy or Chinese medicine and Tai Chi culture for a period of one year.
 Scholarships for one-academic year's study are awarded to outstanding students of Chinese that fulfil the following eligibility criteria.

 - Applicants must be non-Chinese citizens aged from 16 to 35 and in good health (if you are a local Chinese teacher then you must be under 45 and if you are an undergraduate student then you should be under 25)